-Chanthaburi attracts its share of Thai tourists, but most foreigners ignore it – and that’s a shame.
-The cultural mix of the provincial capital is very eclectic, sometimes Thai, Chinese, Vietnamese, Chong (Mon / Khmer), Shan, and even French (I'll come back to it after), the influences are multiple and the architecture of the old town reflects this.
-Its riverside atmosphere, named Chanthaboon waterfront, its delicious mix of local dishes, enhances a stroll through the old town, where you will make the most of the architectural wealth of Chanthaburi.
+Chanthaburi attracts its share of Thai tourists, but most foreigners overlook it – and that's a shame.
+The provincial capital boasts a very eclectic cultural mix, encompassing Thai, Chinese, Vietnamese, Chong (Mon/Khmer), Shan, and even French influences (more on that later).
+These diverse influences are reflected in the architecture of the old town.
+Its riverside atmosphere, along the Chanthaboon waterfront, and its delicious array of local dishes enhance a stroll through the old town, where you can best appreciate Chanthaburi's rich architectural heritage.

-Chanthaburi can be translated as “the city of the moon” (from two Sanskrit words, chantha for "moon" and every for "city"), which explains the title.
+Chanthaburi can be translated as "the city of the moon" (from two Sanskrit words, chantha for "moon" and buri for "city"), which explains the title.

-The city has made a solid reputation for itself in the precious stone trade thanks to the mines in the region. (rubies and sapphires for many) and it is also a region producing tropical fruits including the famous durian, Chanthaburi alone accounting for the equivalent of almost a third of world production.
+The city has built a solid reputation in the precious stone trade thanks to the region's mines (rubies and sapphires for the most part) and it is also a producing region of tropical fruits including the famous durian, with Chanthaburi alone accounting for the equivalent of almost a third of the world's production.

-If we add to that the character of the eponymous province offering varied landscapes, from the coast with its share of beaches to the mountains which exceed 1 meters, Chanthaburi is a step not to be missed if you go for example to Koh Chang, Ko Kood or even if you are on Ko's side Samet.
+Add to that the character of the province of the same name, offering varied landscapes, from the coast with its many beaches to the mountains that exceed 1,600 meters, Chanthaburi is a stop not to be missed if you are going for example to Koh Chang, Ko Kood or even if you are on the side of Ko Samet.

-A crucial military base at the fall of Ayutthaya
+A crucial military base following the fall of Ayutthaya

 If the presence of a Chong community dates back to the 1350th century, it is proven during the period of the kingdom of Ayutthaya (1767-XNUMX).
 It is also at the fall of the empire following the sacking of the capital by the Burmese that Chanthaburi will play an important role.
 Indeed, after the destruction of Ayutthaya and the death of the last sovereign (King Suriyamarin), the country found itself divided into six, of which Taksin found himself controlling the eastern part.